CIRCUSPi/ROSKY2/readme_resource/0_1_setup_environment_with_recomputer.md

-# Setup operating environment for ROSKY2 with recomputer-J1010
+# CH 0-1: Setup operating environment for ROSKY2 with recomputer-J1010
 This note will help you how to setup the Project "ROSKY2" with reComputer-J1010.

 ## Hardware you need to prepare